Commanding a knowledge of all the key blogging terms is essential if you want to grow a profitable blog.

 62. Conversion Rate

 The percentage of visitors on your blog who converted into completing a particular success metric.
-An example of a conversion rate could be the percentage of readers who joined your email list after reading a particular blog post.
+An example of a conversion rate could be the percentage of readers who joined your email list after reading a particular blog post—or the effectiveness of your blogger outreach campaign (to lead to new guest blogging opportunities, partnerships or otherwise).

 63. Creative Commons